justeat/gulp-build-fozzie/README.md

 - #### `scripts:lint`

-  Lint all JavaScript in the `js` directory.
+  Lint all JavaScript in the source directory.

 - #### `scripts:test`

-  Runs any unit tests found under `src/js` using Jest.
+  Runs any unit tests found in the JavaScript source directory using Jest.

+- #### `clean:scripts`

+  Removes any JavaScript already in the dist directory.

 - #### `scripts:bundle`